Aloïse Retornaz

 Aloïse Retornaz (born 3 February 1994) is a French sailor.

 Early life and education

 Retornaz was born in Brest.
 She studied at ISEN Brest.

-Life and career
+Career

 Retornaz and Camille Lecointre won the 470 European Championships in 2019 and 2021.
-They also won the silver medal in 470 category at the 2019 Military World Games in Wuhan, and win the final of the Sailing World Cup in Marseille.
+They also won the silver medal in the 470 event at the 2019 Military World Games in Wuhan, and won the final of the Sailing World Cup in Marseille.
 Alongside Lecointre, Retornaz was awarded the 2019 Sailor of the Year award by the French Sailing Federation.
 Lecointre and Retornaz won the bronze medal at the 2020 Summer Olympics in the women's 470 event.